ay-lab/HiCtrans/ReadMe.md

                 The enrichment is calculated as Z-score against a background with all possible similar sized boxes in the inter-chromosomal matrix.
                 Increasing <minzscore> value will keep the most enriched trans interacting boxes.

+	--minboxsize=MINBOXSIZE
+                Minimum size of a possible translocation box relative to its Hi-C resolution [default is 0 i.e. no filtering.
+If set to non-zero value, then (Breakpoint.start - Breakpoint.end)/HiC.resolution > minboxsize filtering will be applied].

+                HiCtrans will find enriched boxes within the inter-chromosomal matrix as potential translocation box.
+                The minimum box size threshold will filter out small false positive multi-resolution supported potential translocation boxes.

+                Increasing <minboxsize> value will keep the most enriched and larger trans interacting boxes.

         --boxzscore=BOXZSCORE
                 Minimum Zscore of a possible translocation box to be retained [default is 1].